 Hall made important contributions to the Red Sox’ 1912 championship season.
 He got the win in the first game at Boston’s brand new Fenway Park, replacing wobbly starter Buck O’Brien and pitching three-hit ball for seven strong innings to allow the Red Sox to rally in the 11th.24 During the first 35 games of the season, Charley appeared nine times and pitched four complete-game victories.
 On September 10, he saved Smoky Joe Wood’s 15th consecutive win in the ninth inning at Comiskey Park in Chicago.25

 Hall was a consistently positive presence during the 1912 pennant drive.
 He voluntarily manned Boston’s third-base coaching box, often yelling directions and encouragement to his teammates.26 In the clubhouse, he was gregarious and friendly, often exchanging friendly banter with other veteran players.
-He often teased Boston pitcher Ed Cicotte that his name meant “punk” or “very poor” in Spanish.
+He often teased Boston pitcher Ed Cicotte (before the latter's July sale to the White Sox) that his name meant “punk” or “very poor” in Spanish.
 Cicotte jokingly insisted that Hall’s real name was Carlos Cholo.27

 The 1912 World Series afforded Charley an opportunity to play against his two longtime Southern California friends, Fred Snodgrass and Chief Meyers.
 He appeared twice and was probably under the weather each time.
 The Boston Globe reported before the Series opener that Charley had a severe cold and it was uncertain to what extent he could pitch in the Series.
 He was referred to the Boston team physician, Dr. Cliff, for treatment.28

 Sick or not, Charley performed.
 He pitched in the Game Two 6-6 tie, entering in relief of Ray Collins in the eighth inning with runners on second and third, one out, and the Red Sox ahead 4-3.
-He retired the first hitter but allowed two unearned runs to score.
+He retired the first hitter but gave up a two-run double to Buck Herzog.
 Although walking the bases full, he pitched a scoreless ninth.
 In the 10th, he allowed a leadoff triple and the sixth Giants run.29

 Hall also pitched in Boston’s seventh-game loss (because of the tie, the Series ran to eight games).
 He relieved Wood in the second inning and pitched the rest of the game.30 His World Series line showed 10⅔ innings pitched with a 3.38 ERA.